MitulNeerubai/realtime-crypto-pipeline/README.md

 ### Project Overview

-This project demonstrates a complete end-to-end data engineering pipeline for ingesting, processing, and analyzing real-time cryptocurrency market data using modern cloud and big data tools.
+This project demonstrates a complete **end-to-end data engineering pipeline** for ingesting, processing, and analyzing **real-time cryptocurrency market data** using modern cloud and big data tools.

-The pipeline simulates a real-world production setup where live data is streamed using Apache Kafka, stored in Amazon S3, transformed using AWS Glue with PySpark, and queried using Amazon Athena for analytics.
+The pipeline simulates a real-world production setup where **live data** is streamed using **Apache Kafka**, stored in **Amazon S3**, transformed using **AWS Glue with PySpark**, and queried using **Amazon Athena** for analytics.

-The goal of this project is to showcase core data engineering concepts, hands-on cloud skills, and practical ETL workflows that are commonly used in industry.
+The goal of this project is to showcase **core data engineering concepts**, hands-on cloud skills, and practical **ETL workflows** that are commonly used in industry.

 ### Architecture Overview

-High-level flow:
+#### High-level flow:

-Data Source
+#### 1. Data Source
-Cryptocurrency market data is fetched from the CoinCap API.
+* Cryptocurrency market data is fetched from the CoinCap API.

-Streaming Ingestion (Apache Kafka)
+#### 2. Streaming Ingestion (Apache Kafka)

-Kafka Producer publishes live crypto data to Kafka topics
+* Kafka Producer publishes live crypto data to Kafka topics

-Kafka Consumer reads streaming data in real time
+* Kafka Consumer reads streaming data in real time

-Raw Storage (Amazon S3 – Raw Zone)
+#### 3. Raw Storage (Amazon S3 – Raw Zone)

-Kafka consumer writes raw JSON data into Amazon S3
+* Kafka consumer writes raw JSON data into Amazon S3

-This represents the raw / landing layer of the data lake
+* This represents the raw / landing layer of the data lake

-ETL Processing (AWS Glue – PySpark)
+#### 4. ETL Processing (AWS Glue – PySpark)

-AWS Glue reads raw JSON files from S3
+* AWS Glue reads raw JSON files from S3

-Applies schema enforcement, data cleaning, and transformations
+* Applies schema enforcement, data cleaning, and transformations

-Converts JSON into Parquet format
+* Converts JSON into Parquet format

-Writes processed data to a curated S3 path
+* Writes processed data to a curated S3 path

-Metadata Management (AWS Glue Crawler)
+#### 5. Metadata Management (AWS Glue Crawler)

-Crawlers scan curated data
+* Crawlers scan curated data

-Create tables in AWS Glue Data Catalog
+* Create tables in AWS Glue Data Catalog

-Analytics & Querying (Amazon Athena)
+#### 6. Analytics & Querying (Amazon Athena)

-Athena queries curated Parquet data directly from S3
+* Athena queries curated Parquet data directly from S3

-Enables fast, serverless SQL analytics
+* Enables fast, serverless SQL analytics

 🛠️ Technologies Used